 A table redone in FiveThirtyEight style

 Add-on packages like gtExtras are common in the table-making landscape.
-If you are working with the reactable package to make interactive tables, for example, you can also use the reactablefmtr to add interactive sparklines, themes, and more.
+If you are working with the reactable package to make interactive tables, for example, you can also use the reactablefmtr to add interactive sparklines, themes, and more (you’ll learn a bit more about making interactive tables in Chapter 9).
 The functionality that you get from these packages is enough to never make you go back to making tables in Word!

 Conclusion